jacobsa/ogletest/README.markdown

 Installation
 ------------

-First, make sure you have installed a version of the Go tools at least as new as `weekly.2012-03-04`.
+First, make sure you have installed Go 1.0.2 or newer.
 See [here][golang-install] for instructions.
-Until release `r61` comes out, this involes using the `weekly` tag.

 Use the following command to install `ogletest` and its dependencies, and to keep them up to date:

-    goinstall -u github.com/jacobsa/ogletest
+    go get -u github.com/jacobsa/ogletest

 Documentation